 By default, the app is running in the “production” mode.
 If you modify the app, don’t forget to restart it by clicking the “Restart” button.

-When developing an app, it is very handy to see the error messages directly on the site (they are still getting logged).
+When developing an app, it’s very handy to see the error messages directly on the site – they are still getting logged.
 Go to the Node.js app settings screen and change the Application Mode to “development”.
-Next time an issue pops up, the error will be shown in the browser window, like this:
+Next time an issue pops up, the error will be shown in the browser window.
+Like this:

 Node.js and Windows